 - For type:value, if the element or sub array type of the unpacked array exactly matches this type, then each element or sub array shall be set to the value.
 The value must be castable to the array element or sub array type.
 Otherwise, if the unpacked array is multidimensional, then there is a recursive descent into each sub array of the array using the rules in this section and the type and default specifiers.
-Otherwise, if the unpacked array is a recursive descent into each element of the array using the rules for structure expressions and the type and default specifiers. - For default:value, this specifies the default value to use for each element of an unpacked array that has not been covered by the earlier rules in this section.
+Otherwise, if the unpacked array is a recursive descent into each element of the array using the rules for structures, there is a recursive descent into each element of the array using the rules for structure expressions and the type and default specifiers. - For default:value, this specifies the default value to use for each element of an unpacked array that has not been covered by the earlier rules in this section.
 The value must be castable to the array element type.

-7.13 Structure expressions
+7.14 Structure expressions

 A structure expression (packed or unpacked) can be built from member expressions using braces and commas, with the members in declaration order.
-It can also be built with the names of the members end endmodule
+It can also be built with the names of the members initial s1 = {default:2}; // sets x and y to 2

 '''

 module mod1;

+typedef struct {

+int x;

+int y;

+} st;

 '''